sslover/designing-for-data-personalization/syllabus.md

 Laptops
 -------

-This class covers numerous Web programming topics, and as a result, we will use laptops extensively throughout our class time.
-However, use of the computer outside of class topics (for example, chatting on Gmail or checking Facebook) is highly frowned upon and disrespectful.
-Repeated violators will be asked to leave the classroom.
+This class covers numerous Web programming topics, and as a result, we will use laptops extensively throughout class time.
+However, use of the computer outside of class topics (for example, chatting on Gmail or checking Facebook) is quite disrespectful and repeated violators will be asked to leave the classroom.

 Weekly Assignments
 ------------------